StuartMcleanOne/Tag-Genius/README.md

 * **Informative Tooltips:** Add context-aware help icons (❔) to UI elements, starting with the "Clear Tags" checkbox.
 This will clearly explain each feature's function, what it does, and what it doesn't do (e.g., clarifying that Genres are always overwritten).

 * **Polished Dashboard UI:** Evolve the simple HTML page into a modern, card-based dashboard inspired by professional analytics tools.
 This would provide a more engaging and visually appealing experience for tracking job progress and viewing results.
 ---

+### Design Choice: Upgrading the Library Splitter with Intelligent Grouping

+**1. The Need: A Curated and Actionable Output**

+The "Library Splitter" feature was designed to transform a large, monolithic user library into smaller, manageable files.
+However, a successful feature isn't just about technical execution; it's about the quality and usability of the output.
+The need was not just for a list of files, but for a **clean, curated, and actionable workspace** that empowers the user, rather than overwhelming them.

+**2. The Problem: The "Genre Chaos" Conflict**

+After implementing the initial "fast-but-dumb" splitter, I identified a major design conflict: **the splitter's literal output was directly at odds with the application's core mission of intelligent grouping.**

+The initial version would produce a long, chaotic list of 20+ hyper-specific XML files (e.g., `Industrial.xml`, `Nu_Disco.xml`, `Indie_Folk.xml`).
+This simply recreated the "genre chaos" problem in a new format, forcing the user to manually make sense of a disorganized file dump.
+This was a critical UX failure.

+**3. The Solution: The Two-Stage "Sort & Group" Model**

+To solve this, I redesigned the backend logic to be a two-stage process that aligns with the project's core value of simplifying a user's library.

+* **Stage 1: Raw Sort.** The application first performs a fast, initial split, creating in-memory "piles" of tracks for every unique genre it finds.

+* **Stage 2: Intelligent Grouping.** After the raw sort, a new grouping layer is applied.
+This logic uses a master **`GENRE_MAP`** to consolidate the smaller, specific genres into the main, high-level "buckets" that align with the project's vision (e.g., "Electronic", "Hip Hop", "Rock").
+For example, `Industrial`, `French House`, and `Nu_Disco` are all intelligently merged into a single `Electronic.xml` file.

+**4. The Outcome: A Transformed User Experience**

+This new model dramatically improves the user experience by transforming the output from a raw data dump into a clean, curated starting point.

+**Before (Disorganized Output):**
+* `Techno.xml`
+* `Hip_Hop.xml`
+* `Indie_Folk.xml`
+* `Industrial.xml`
+* `French_House.xml`
+* *(...and 15 others)*

+**After (Intelligently Grouped Output):**
+* `Electronic.xml`
+* `Hip Hop.xml`
+* `Rock.xml`
+* `Miscellaneous.xml`

+**5. Insights**

+This iteration was a crucial lesson in product design: a feature's success must be measured by how well it solves the *user's root problem*, not just by its technical function.
+By recognizing that the initial splitter failed to reduce complexity, I was able to pivot to a far superior design.
+The "Sort & Group" model now perfectly sets the stage for the future vision of genre-specific "Geniuses," creating a seamless and logical user journey from a chaotic library to a perfectly tagged collection.

+---
 ### Long-Term Vision (V2.0)